The Museum is temporarily CLOSED to the public.

 Reimagined West Tour (12:15 p.m.)

 This tour illuminates the history of the early American West through artworks by both historic and contemporary artists.
-In Courage & Crossroads: A Visual Journey through the Early American West, view a collection that spans over a century and includes the work of western masters Frederic Remington and Charles Russell, Pueblo ceramics and other historic Native American objects, photographs by Edward S. Curtis, and the presentation style pipe tomahawk of Captain Meriwether Lewis of the Lewis and Clark Expedition.
-In Confluence of Cultures in the American West: A Selection of Contemporary Artists, see how contemporary western artists portray decidedly western themes such as trappers, settlement, exploration and encounters between Native Americans and the first Euro-American explorers.
+In Courage & Crossroads: A Visual Journey through the Early American West, view an exceptional, must-see collection that spans more than a century and includes the work of western masters Frederic Remington and Charles Russell, Pueblo ceramics and other historic Native American objects, photographs by Edward S. Curtis, and the presentation style pipe tomahawk of Captain Meriwether Lewis of the Lewis and Clark Expedition.
+In Paul Calle’s Life of Exploration: From the Mountains to the Moon, learn about the career of artist Paul Calle (1928-2010), who was best known for painting and drawing the historic American West featuring mountain men, fur traders and Native Americans, as well as NASA artwork and postage stamp designs including the iconic 1969 First Man on the Moon artwork and stamp.

 PRIVATE GROUP TOURS (SELF-LED AND DOCENT-LED)